Introduction: Why accessibility is crucial

 Common problems and solutions

-These seven problem areas cover the majority of all barriers.
-Systematic remediation eliminates 80%+ of accessibility issues.
+These seven problem areas account for the majority of barriers.
+Tackling them systematically removes more than 80% of accessibility issues.

 Conclusion and recommended action

-Digital accessibility in Austria has gone from a "nice-to-have" to a legal obligation with real consequences.
-From 28 June 2025, companies will face administrative fines of up to EUR 80,000 for the first time.
+Digital accessibility in Austria has gone from a "nice to have" to a legal obligation with real consequences.
+From 28 June 2025, companies face administrative fines of up to EUR 80,000 for the first time.

 The core message